hivelearning/.github/.github/ISSUE_TEMPLATE/performance_issue.md

 **Describe the issue**

 //A clear and concise description of what the issue is.
-If relevant include specifics, for example:
+Include specifics, like:
+ - User ID
+ - date and time
  - User {} navigated to page {url} in organisation {organisation}
  - Whilst a spike in traffic occurred, page {url} showed a significant drop in response time {average-response-time}